cloudfoundry/cli/README.md

 Some dependencies are managed by a repository locator in `src/cf/api/repository_locator.go`.

 Repositories communicate with the api endpoints through a Gateway (see `src/cf/net`).
-Repositories return a Model and an ApiResponse object by convention.
-Consumers are expected to check the ApiResponse for success or failure, much like an `error`.

 Models are data structures related to Cloud Foundry (see `src/cf/models`).
 For example, some models are apps, buildpacks, domains, etc.

-ApiResponse objects convey a variety of important error conditions (see `src/cf/net/api_response.go`).

 Managing dependencies